vintasoftware/django-virtual-models/docs/tutorial.md

 ### Passing down `**kwargs`

 The keyword arguments you pass in the virtual model constructor are passed down to `v.Annotate` and `get_prefetch_queryset` of all nested virtual models.

+### How DRF serializer integration works

+The main logic that connects DRF serializers with Virtual Models is on `LookupFinder` ([source code](https://github.com/vintasoftware/django-virtual-models/blob/main/django_virtual_models/prefetch/serializer_optimization.py)).
+The `LookupFinder` automatically discovers what virtual fields are needed and raise exceptions if they're not available in the virtual model associated with the serializer.
+It has a method called `recursively_find_lookup_list` that returns a `lookup_list` to be passed to serializer's virtual model. `recursively_find_lookup_list` is called on `get_queryset` from `GenericVirtualModelViewMixin` ([source code](https://github.com/vintasoftware/django-virtual-models/blob/main/django_virtual_models/generic_views.py)).

+If necessary, you can customize this logic in your own view classes.